aws-amplify/amplify-backend/.changeset/true-rice-invite.md

 '@aws-amplify/backend-auth': patch
 ---

-add AdminLinkProviderForUser action to manageUsers ActionMap
+add AdminLinkProviderForUser action to a new manageProviderForUser ActionMap